Type Erasure#

 }

-To solve this problem, you can use Pair<? extends Number>
+To solve this problem, you can use Pair<? extends Number>, which allows you to accept Pair types with generic types that are subclasses of Number:

 static int add(Pair<? extends Number> p) {